jellyfin/jellyfin/CONTRIBUTING.md

 ## How can I contribute?

-If you're a .NET C# or Javascript developer, please feel free to jump right.
+If you're a .NET C# or Javascript developer, please feel free to jump right in - we can use all the help we can get!

  If you're not a developer, please consider helping out by contributing documentation, testing the latest releases and reporting bugs, or by telling your friends about the project!
 Any little bit helps.